MiSArch/docs/docs/dev-manuals/adr/0003-merge-category-and-product-service.md

 ## Considered Options

-1. Save shared information in product service and let category service request the needed information
+- Save characteristic values of product variants in product service and let category service request the needed information
-1. Save shared information in product service and let category service request the needed information
+- Save characteristic values of product variants in category service and let product service request the needed information
-1. Data duplication in both services
+- Data duplication in both services
-1. Merge category and product service
+- Merge category and product service
-1. ~Shared database~ (not up to discussion)
+- ~Shared database~ (not up to discussion)

 ## Decision Outcome

-We decided to merge the category and product service into a product-catalog service.
-We have enough services to fulfill our requirement of 15 services.
+Chosen option: "Merge category and product service", because

+we have enough services to fulfill our requirement of 15 services.
 We do not see a clear cut that would still allow us to implement the functionality we want out of the system.

 ## Pros and Cons of the Options

-### Save shared information in product service
+### Save characteristic values of product variants in product service and let category service request the needed information

 - Good, querying products / product variants does not require querying the category service
 - Bad, vice versa
 - Bad, queries induce overhead

-### Save shared information in category service
+### Save characteristic values of product variants in category service and let product service request the needed information

 - Good, filtering products / product variants for categories does not require querying the product service
 - Bad, vice versa